 - → Consider whether you need air conditioning at all, particularly if you can easily incorporate solar passive design.
 Ceiling mounted or portable electric fans provide direct cooling with very low running costs.
 Ensure ceilings are high enough to accommodate ceiling fans. - → Consider whether you need air conditioning throughout the whole house.
 A split system in the living areas and ceiling fans in the bedrooms will create a more energy efficient mechanical cooling system. - → When deciding on what system to install, consider the noise implications for neighbours as described in Your Guide to Better Home Design.
-Locate equipment as far as possible from neighbours or in a well-screened location. - → Where an air conditioning system is installed: - Select a system with the highest possible energy rating. - Ensure it permits separate control of the living and sleeping areas, so you are not cooling unused rooms during the day. - Ensure the thermostat is programmable to ensure an effective response to seasonal climate conditions. - Clean air conditioning filters regularly and keep external air conditioners shaded.
+Locate equipment as far as possible from neighbours or in a well-screened location. - → Where an air conditioning system is installed: - Select a system with a high energy star rating - ideally a minimum of 4 stars. - Ensure it permits separate control of the living and sleeping areas, so you are not cooling unused rooms during the day. - Ensure the thermostat is programmable to ensure an effective response to seasonal climate conditions. - Clean air conditioning filters regularly and keep external air conditioners shaded.